Federal & State Grant Aid

 State Aid Programs

 Bright Flight Scholarship - Available to graduating high school seniors residing in Missouri who have scored in the top 3% of all Missouri students taking the ACT/SAT (31 ACT in 2013-2014).
-Funded by the State of Missouri in the amount of $2,500 in 2013-2014.
+Funded by the State of Missouri in an amount projected to be $2,500.

 Advanced Placement Incentive Grant - This grant provides a $500 non-renewable award to students who receive two scores of three or higher on Advanced Placement exams in the fields of math or science while attending a Missouri public high school.
 Students who qualify for this incentive program must also receive an Access Missouri Grant or A+ Scholarship program award.